Learn the essentials of working with graphics in Adobe Illustrator

 There are no available registration dates at this time.

-Through demos and hands-on work, students will learn the essentials of working with vector-based graphics in this introduction to Adobe Illustrator.
+Through demos and hands-on work, students will learn the essentials of working with vector-based graphics in this comprehensive introduction to Adobe Illustrator.
 Learn the fundamental differences between bitmap and vector graphics, and explore the essential elements and principles of design through class exercises and the development of personal projects.
+Other topics include preparing files for laser cutting and etching, and integrating Illustrator into your workflow with other Adobe programs.

 Computer literacy is required.
 Some working knowledge of other Adobe software would be very helpful, but is not necessary.
 Virtual courses are conducted via Zoom and are best experienced with a reliable broadband connection, and the ability to configure your workspace to follow a Zoom session, while using other programs at the same time.